AngryCarrot789/MemoryEngine360/README.md

 # How to use
 Visit the wiki at https://github.com/AngryCarrot789/MemoryEngine360/wiki to see the quick start guide, as well as docs for developers that wish to improve MemoryEngine360.

+# PS3
+`CCAPI.dll` is not shared in this project, so you must download it yourself.
+However, when connecting via `CCAPI` in the Open Connection window, it will open a link to **enstoneworld.com** and download the latest supported version, and then prompt you to specify the location of the .rar file.
+It will then be automatically unzipped and `CCAPI.dll` will be placed in the same folder as `MemoryEngine360.exe`

+> [!CAUTION]
+> As of now, the `CCAPI` connection is untested. **Do not use it!** However if you've looked through the source code and feel it's safe to use, then by all means, try it out.
+>
+> It is also not fully supported, since this project can only use 32-bit for remote addressing, whereas `CCAPI` supports 64-bit

 # Contributions
 are most welcome!
 Even just general tips and advice on how the UI can be improved or made more productive are helpful.